 maintaining and improving the grounds and buildings.
 He felt teaching them to be hard workers was the most important skill they could leave with, no matter what their future pursuits.
 The girls worked with Bianca, preparing and serving food, while discussing boyfriends, school, parents, music, etc. etc. They could talk to her about anything!
 No girl or boy went home at night without receiving a hug and a "Thank you for your help!" from Bianca.
 Decades later, former employees still returned to visit Robert and Bianca to relive the fun memories of their first "grown-up " jobs.
 Robert Wiegand passed away in 2008, and Bianca in 2015.
 Their legacy, and their lessons continue to teach and inspire us, and we miss them very much.

 In 1987, Wendy Wiegand, Robert and Bianca's daughter, assumed management responsibility for the park, which she operated with her business partner, Bill Frantz, until May of 2019, when Ken and Carrie Borah of Parkman purchased the 104 acre property and the park business.
-With help from their children Annie, Kyle, and Joslyn, and a group of key loyal employees, Ken and Carrie have just completed their first season at the park, continuing a tradition of excellence in friendly customer service, delicious food preparation, and beautifully maintained grounds.
+With help from their children Annie, Kyle, and Joslyn, and a group of key loyal employees, Ken and Carrie are continuing the Wiegand tradition of excellence in friendly customer service, delicious food preparation, and beautifully maintained grounds.

 The entire park is rented to only one group each day for their private catered, company picnic, reunion, wedding, clambake, or fresh air meeting.
-The park can accommodate groups from 100 to 1000 (180 for weddings) and is only open to the public once a year, for an open house in May.
+The park can accommodate groups from 100 to 1000 (180 for weddings) and is only open to the public for an open house in May and a clambake in October.

 During the May - October season, guests enjoy boating and swimming, and playing softball, volleyball, basketball, corn hole, and horseshoes.
 There are extensive playgrounds, a large bi-level dance hall and pavilions, as well as refreshment stands where delicious food is served.
 Guests "graze "all day long on the extensive, homemade, all-you-can-eat menus, the simplest menu offering well over 20 choices!
 We are known for our friendly and approachable staff, top quality food, plenty to do, and a clean and beautiful facility.
 We give every guest a friendly smile and personalized service because "we enjoy what we do – and it shows!"
 If this sounds like what you're looking for, please contact Carrie for a personal tour of the grounds at info@WLakePark.com.